thetkpark/csc371-assignment/hadoop-hw/README.md

     10.0.1.5
     ```

-16. Generate private key and public key on each node with `ssh-keygen` command
+18. Generate private key and public key on each node with `ssh-keygen` command

-17. Copy the public key of primary namenode to `~/.ssh/authorized_keys` on every nodes.
+19. Copy the public key of primary namenode to `~/.ssh/authorized_keys` on every nodes.

-18. Use the script `sbin/start-all.sh` to start the Hadoop cluster.
+20. Format the HDFS with `sudo ./bin/hdfs namenode -format`

-19. Create input and output directory on HDFS with command `./bin/hadoop fs -mkdir input` and `./bin/hadoop fs -mkdir output`
+21. Use the script `sbin/start-all.sh` to start the Hadoop cluster.